lagoasoft-lucasschmidt/project_cartero/README.md

 # Project Cartero (in development phase)
 > Project Cartero is a tool that runs on [Grunt.js](http://gruntjs.com/), based on [Cartero v1](https://github.com/rotundasoftware/cartero/tree/cartero-1), that provides a way to manage your client-side code in web projects (Node ...).
 No direct support for browserify (like Cartero v1), if you wish that, please see [Cartero v2](https://github.com/rotundasoftware/cartero).
+Support built in for bower components.
+If you wish to use bower, you can treat bower components like they were normal in project client side libraries.

 > The theory is that you have a bunch of views (normally template based) and you have client-side code (css/js/coffee...) for that view, and you have a set of libraries that your view may depend on.